Best Law Student Cover Letter Samples (Email Examples)

 Be genuine

-The law student cover letter should be a genuine representation of your qualifications and suitability for the position.
-This may require personal language and reference to experiences that would be specific to you.
+It should be a genuine representation of your qualifications and suitability for the position.
+This may require personal language and references to experiences that are specific to you.
 Do not oversell or exaggerate any skills and qualifications.

 Proofread

-Always proofread your work and correct any grammatical, spelling errors, and typos accordingly.
+Always proofread your work and correct any grammatical, spelling, or typographical errors accordingly.
 Error-free cover letters indicate a high level of professionalism.
-A quality that employers expect to be reflected in your application documents, especially in a legal career where you are expected to be observant and pay attention to details.
+It is a quality that employers expect to be reflected in your application documents, especially in a legal career where you are expected to be observant and pay attention to details.
 Take your time to review the letter or ask another person to go through it.
 Writing the letter a few days earlier than the submission date also helps with leaving enough time for review and editing.

 Don’ts